A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical discretization of the hyperbolic operator

-that accounts for jumps of the volume fraction.
-The same consideration does not hold when coupling the aforementioned discretizations with the HLLC-type conservative flux \eqref{eq:HLLC_flux}.
+where $s$ is defined as in \eqref{eq:lambda}.
+This term therefore also accounts for jumps in the volume fraction and is essential to obtain physically meaningful solutions when discretizations \eqref{eq:BR_Orlando_non_cons}, \eqref{eq:BR_Tumolo_non_cons}, and \eqref{eq:Crouzet_non_cons} are combined with the Rusanov flux \eqref{eq:Rusanov_flux}.
+The discretization of the non-conservative terms alone does not provide this stabilization.
+However, the diffusive term of the Rusanov flux is sufficient to stabilize the scheme.
+If the same discretizations are instead coupled with the HLLC-type conservative flux \eqref{eq:HLLC_flux}, the solution becomes severely corrupted, which further highlights the critical role of this stabilizing contribution.
+Although HLLC is more accurate, it does not provide sufficient numerical diffusion to ensure stability in this context.
+Consequently, when using HLLC-type approximate Riemann solvers, we apply the aforementioned discretization framework only to the non-conservative terms in the energy equations, while we use upwinding for the volume fraction equation.
 Since, \eqref{eq:volume_fraction_advection} is simply an advection equation, jump conditions are well-defined and the volume fraction can be discontinuous only along a contact discontinuity \cite{toro:2009}.
-Hence, following, e.g., \cite{lochon:2016}, when using the HLLC flux for the conservative portion, we discretize the non-conservative contribution as
+Hence, following, e.g., \cite{lochon:2016}, when using the HLLC flux for the conservative portion, we apply the following discretization of the non-conservative contribution that acts as a stabilization for the HLLC flux